carmonalab/scib-pipeline/README.md

 -   Adding STACAS and semi supervised STACAS
 -   Using embedding output (PCA computed on scaled integrated data with Seurat) for R based methods
--   Integration tools packages updated
+-   Packages of integration tools updated
--   Embedding space for integration with a size fixed to 30 for all tools (Reduced space or bottleneck layer of autoencoders)
+-   Embedding space for integration with a size fixed to 30 for all tools (reduced space or bottleneck layer of autoencoders)
 -   Testing noisy labels to guide integration (partial annotations and/or label shuffling)
--   Testing different labels to guide integration as those used to score the methods (broader annotations)
+-   Testing different labels to guide integration of those used to score the methods (broader annotations)

 ## Tested atlases